Anthony Bailey (PR advisor): Honours granted and removed

 In the 2008 Birthday Honours, Bailey was appointed an Officer of the Order of the British Empire (OBE) "for his services to inter-religious relations and charity."
 This was revoked in August 2023 following Bailey's failure to obey court orders.

 In 2014, Bailey was appointed Knight Grand Cross of the Most Distinguished Order of the Nation, by the Governor-General of Antigua and Barbuda.
 In May 2016, the British tabloid The Mail on Sunday reported that Bailey was accused of incorrectly using an Antiguan knighthood as if it were a British title.
-(Since 1813 Buckingham Palace and the Foreign Office have not allowed the use of titles from foreign knighthoods in the United Kingdom by British citizens.)
+(Since 1813, Buckingham Palace and the Foreign Office have not allowed the use of titles from foreign knighthoods in the United Kingdom by British citizens.)

 Bailey also stated that he had Antiguan citizenship based on his Antiguan passport, issued when he was appointed as their special economic envoy to the European Union in 2015.
 The Antiguan government did confirm that Bailey's passport inaccurately stated that he is a national of Antigua and Barbuda.
 However, Bailey was never granted Antiguan citizenship, whether by investment or otherwise.

-The British firm that prints the passports apparently assumed that anyone to be issued an Antigua and Barbuda passport would be a national of that country, and they were not informed that this did not apply to Bailey.
+The British firm that printed the nation's passports apparently assumed that anyone, to be issued an Antigua and Barbuda passport, would be a national of that country -- and they were not informed that this did not apply to Bailey.
 Bailey's knighthood and his appointment as an economic envoy then became subject to review by the Antiguan Governor General.
-On 21 July 2017 his Antiguan knighthood was annulled.
+On 21 July 2017, his Antiguan knighthood was annulled.
 He remarked: "It is unfortunate that this important goodwill and interfaith engagement has been damaged by a farcical and Machiavellian side show akin to an Ealing comedy.
 The strong political overtones to this dirty campaign which are well documented and the internal chivalric war led by some highly questionable and unchristian individuals is regrettable."

 Bailey was granted a Grenadian knighthood in 2015.
 The government of Grenada reviewed this grant and took legal advice; the knighthood was rescinded in August 2016.
 In December 2016 Private Eye reported that Bailey's lawyers were issuing legal warning letters to any Caribbean local newspapers which had reported on the knighthood controversies.